-Of course, even then the story might be hard to see.
+I use this expression because, for me, the creative process is a lot like a body of water.
+From dry land, the depths look fuzzy and blurred.
+Clarity only comes when I submerge myself and get below the surface.
+Even then, the story might be hard to see.
 Imagine a coral reef thirty feet deep, bursting with sea life.
-Anyone who has ever gone snorkeling or scuba diving knows you can’t see that depth clearly from the surface (I love scuba btw!).
-On the other hand, everything jumps out at you when you invert and swim down to the reef.
+Anyone who has ever snorkeled or scuba dived knows you can’t see that depth clearly from the surface (I love scuba btw!).
+On the other hand, sea life is easy to view when you invert and swim down to the reef.
 Up close, the vibrant colors and glittering splendor draw you in and make you part of their world.

-During those times, I often I think of my dog, Patch.
-When I’ve been gone all day at work, leaving him home alone, I have no right to expect him to be excited to see me when I finally walk through the door.
-Of course, he’s usually thrilled I’m home and eager to play, but some times he’s cranky that I was gone for so long (he lets me know this by pointedly ignoring me while he chews a bone).
+In many ways, the characters in my books are like friends: I have to hang out with them in order to really know what’s going on in their lives.
+When I’m not connecting with them, it’s my fault.
+I’ve been neglecting them and, just like real friends, they resent me for it and don’t want to share.
+During those times, I often think of my dog, Patch.
+Whenever I leave him home alone all day, I have no right to expect him to be playful when I finally walk through the door.
+Of course, he’s usually thrilled I’m home and eager to play, but sometimes he’s cranky that I was gone for so long (he lets me know this by pointedly ignoring me while he chews a toy).

-For anyone interested, my book, Bobby Ether and the Academy, is a young adult adventure story that blends fantasy with new-age/spiritual fiction (Think Harry Potter meets the Celestine Prophecy).
+For anyone interested, my book, Bobby Ether and the Jade Academy, is a young adult adventure story that blends fantasy with new-age fiction (Think Harry Potter meets the Celestine Prophecy).
 It’s full of excitement, mystery, and just a hint of magic.
 More information about the book and about me can be found on my website at: http://www.RScottBoyer.com.